Anshuman042005/Netflix-Data-Analysis/README.md

 # 🎬 Netflix Data Analysis

-This project performs exploratory data analysis (EDA) on the Netflix dataset to uncover trends, patterns, and insights related to content distribution.
+This project performs Exploratory Data Analysis (EDA) on the Netflix dataset to uncover trends, patterns, and insights related to content distribution.

 ---

+## 📌 Project Overview
+The goal of this project is to analyze Netflix data and extract meaningful insights using Python.
+It focuses on understanding content types, geographical distribution, and trends over time.

+---

-## 📌 Objectives
+## 🎯 Objectives
 - Analyze distribution of Movies vs TV Shows
 - Identify top countries producing Netflix content
 - Understand trends in content addition over time
+- Perform data cleaning and preprocessing

 ---